- Truly amazing camera

 However, with the fabled Pixel 3 rumoured to be debuting sooner rather than later and Google still charging a hefty £629 for it, the Pixel 2’s time in the sun is coming to a close.
 We’d recommend waiting a couple of months to see what Google has planned for this year’s flagship as a result.
 If that’s not an option read on for an indepth look at how the Pixel 2 compares to this year’s flagships.

 Pixel 2 – Design

-Even though it’s constructed from aluminium, the back has a stoney-like finish.
+The back has a stoney-like finish.
 It’s harsh and textured; strange at first but, ultimately, super-nice.
 It’s far grippier in the hand than shiny aluminium and isn’t as slippery when sat on a table the same way a glass back is.
-Neither does it appear to pick up fingerprints.
-It does give the impression that it might scratch off over time, but we’ll have to wait and see if that becomes an issue.

 Related: Best smartphones

-The rear of the Google Pixel 2 is well designed, then, but the front appears a little old-fashioned.
+The front also feels a little old-fashioned.
 Unlike the Pixel 2 XL or Samsung Galaxy S9, the Pixel 2 has a huge chin and forehead either side of the 5-inch display.
 The bezel here is more substantial than seen on the iPhone 8.
 Overall, the Pixel 2 isn’t much smaller than the Samsung Galaxy S9 or Huawei P20, but those sport a much bigger 5.8-inch screen.

 It seems odd that Google has taken this design route, especially since more and more device makers are opting for a bezel-less look.
 At least Google has used that extra space on both ends of the phone to add dual front-facing stereo speakers – but it’s still hard to forgive.